30 Fun Christmas Dinner Questions to Keep Them at the Table Talking

 Tips for Using Dinner Conversation Starter Questions.

 I’ve had so many laughs from asking questions like this and some of the answers have been so interesting and surprising!
-Here are some suggestions on different ways to ask the questions:
+Here are some simple ways to make using these Christmas conversation cards even more fun:

 - Make Conversation Cards.
 Print out the free download and cut the questions into strips.

-- Have someone verbally ask the questions.
+- Assign a reader: Have someone verbally ask the questions.
 Print the list for them or have them handy on a phone.

-- Put the question strips in a bowl to randomly draw from.
+- Draw From a Bowl.
+Put the strips in a festive bowl to randomly pick questions.

-- Make your own list of questions for a theme dinner.
+- Use Them for Theme Nights.
+They’re also perfect for Christmas game night, cozy family dinners, or holiday hosting.
 I’ve done Christmas movie trivia when we were favorite Christmas movie characters, and 70’s trivia questions when we had a seventies theme.

 Grab your free download of the printable checklist in the subscribers-only library down in the footer menu.
 (The password is at the bottom of every email you get from me.)